Bachelor's degree: Botswana

 Bachelor's degrees at the University of Botswana normally take four years.
 The system draws on both British and American models.
 Degrees are classified as First Class, Second Class Division One (2:1), Second Class Division Two (2:2) and Third as in English degrees, but without being described as honours.
-The main degrees are named by British tradition (Arts, Science, Law, etc.), but in recent years, there have been a number of degrees named after specific subjects, such as Bachelor of Library and Information.
+The main degrees are named by British tradition (Arts, Science, Law, etc.); in recent years, however, there have been a number of degrees named after specific subjects, such as Bachelor of Library and Information.

 Kenya

-In Kenya, university education is supported by the government,.
+In Kenya, university education is supported by the government.
 A bachelor's degree is awarded to students who successfully complete a three to seven-year course depending on the area of study.
 For most degree programs, a research project and an internship period after which a report is written by the student is a must before the student is allowed to graduate.
 In 2012, a number of select colleges were upgraded to university status in a bid to increase the intake of students into degree programs.